api3dao/vitepress-docs/docs/index.md

   text: data feeds powered by Airnode
   tagline:
     Airnode-enabled APIs serve data on-chain directly from the source.
-These first-party oracles then form form a variety of data feed services.
+These first-party oracles then form a variety of data feed services.

   image:
     src: /beacons.svg